FTangSteve/hqxdmi/README.md

 # hqxdmi
-Converts dmi to a higher res using HQX
+Uses transformation matrices to change large amounts of .dmi files at a time.

-Made by Sebastian Broberg
+Built on code by Sebastian Broberg